 Eventually, this results in an infection of the gum tissue.
 At first, this doesn’t cause many serious problems.
 But over time, the untreated infection will spread, attack your gums and the structures below your teeth, and lead to serious oral health problems like oral pain, loose teeth, and even complete tooth loss.

 Gingivitis is the first stage of gum disease.
 As mentioned, it’s reversible with proper care.
 In gingivitis, no permanent damage has been done to your teeth or your gums.
-With treatments like a deep cleaning from Dr. Gibas as well as good at-home oral hygiene, you can restore your oral health completely.
+With treatments like a deep cleaning from Dr. Gibas in Spartanburg as well as good at-home oral hygiene, you can restore your oral health completely.
 Common symptoms of gingivitis include inflamed gums, bleeding when brushing and flossing, and bad breath (halitosis).

 At this stage, some damage has been done to your teeth and gums.
 The bacteria will begin attacking your jaw and your teeth.
-However, proper periodontal care like deep cleaning can still halt the progression of the disease.
+However, proper periodontal care like deep cleaning from our Spartanburg practice can still halt the progression of the disease.
 You may start to feel pain when chewing, notice your teeth shifting, and experience increased gum bleeding.
 You also will notice that your gums have started to recede, making your teeth look longer.

 At this point, gum disease is not reversible, but can be controlled to preserve your oral health, since not much damage will be done to your gums and teeth.
 Symptoms of slight periodontal disease may include puffy and tender gums, gum discoloration, and growing “pockets” between your gums and teeth.